Convergent Hahn Series and Tropical Geometry of Higher Rank: Abstract

 \section{Abstract}

-We propose to study the tropical geometry specifically arising from convergent Puiseux series in multiple indeterminates.
+We propose to study the tropical geometry specifically arising from convergent Hahn series in multiple indeterminates.
 One application is a new view on stable intersections of tropical hypersurfaces.
-Another one is the study of families of ordinary convex polytopes depending on more than one parameter through tropical geometry.
-This includes cubes constructed by Goldfarb and Sit (1979) as special cases.
+Another one is perturbations of rank one tropical polytopes, which is beneficial for algorithmic purposes.